skabeo/backend_capstone/README.md

 <!-- ACKNOWLEDGEMENTS -->

-## 🙏 Acknowledgments <a name="acknowledgements"></a>
+## 🙏 Acknowledgments <a id="acknowledgements"></a>

-I would like to thank the Microverse community and the partners.
+I would like to express my gratitude to the following individuals and organizations for their contributions to this project:

-I also give thanks to [Murat Korkmaz on Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign/modules/173005579?log_shim_removal=1), the author of original design we got inspiration from.
+- [GitHub](https://github.com/): Platform for version control and collaboration
+- [Microverse](https://www.microverse.org/): Global school for remote software developers

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## ❓ FAQ <a id="faq"></a>

+- **How can I contribute to this project?**

+  - Contributions, issues, and feature requests are welcome!
+You can check the issues page to see if there are any current issues or feature requests that you can work on.
+If not, feel free to submit a new issue or pull request.
+Before contributing, please read the CONTRIBUTING.md file for guidelines on how to contribute to this project.

 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>

-This project is [MIT](./LICENSE.md) licensed.
+This project is [MIT](https://github.com/skabeo/backend_capstone/blob/develop/LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>